KDE/digikam-doc/setup_application/miscs_settings.rst

 Application Updates
 ~~~~~~~~~~~~~~~~~~~

 The **Updates** settings allows to tune how the check the online availablity of a new application version.
 You can select **Only For Stable Releases** which are official versions safe to use in production.
-Another choice is **Weekly Pre-Releases** which are proposed to tests quickly new features but not recommended to use in production as bugs can remain.
+Another choice is **Weekly Pre-Releases** which is proposed to tests quickly new features but not recommended to use in production as bugs can remain.

 The option **Use Version With Debug Symbols** allows to download version including debug symbols.
 This version is more heavy but can help developers to trace dysfunctions in debugger.